earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ## Packages and Imports

-The `author.yaml` file I've been using as an example came with [our blog theme](https://github.com/mmistakes/minimal-mistakes/blob/master/test/_data/authors.yml) and it's pretty simple to understand what each field is for.
-But we could do better than this right?
-If instead of using YAML for config, the theme used CueLang directly, then they could have shipped it with the author type we specified above and the configuration would be typed and validated without any effort on my part.
+The `author.yaml` file I've been using as an example came with [our blog theme](https://github.com/mmistakes/minimal-mistakes/blob/master/test/_data/authors.yml), and it's pretty simple to understand what each field is for.
+But we could do better than this, right?
+If, instead of using YAML for config, the theme used CueLang directly, then they could have shipped it with the author type we specified above.
+Then the configuration would be typed and validated without any effort on my part.

 That might work something like this.
-The minimal mistakes theme could put this cue file up on github:
+The minimal mistakes theme could put this cue file up on GitHub:

 ~~~{.bash caption="github.com/mmistakes/minimal-mistakes/blog"}
 package blog